 1. Procrastination and Commitment [Slides Online Appendix] Revise & Resubmit, American Economic Journal: Microeconomics

-2. Signaling Design with Matteo Camboni, Mallesh M. Pai, and Rakesh Vohra
+2. Signaling Design with Matteo Camboni, Mallesh M. Pai, and Rakesh Vohra [Slides]

 3. Motivated Misperception [Slides]